1. What is Impressionism?

 In terms of importance, then Manet's Dejuner sur l'Herbe and Olympia would rank in the top three, alongside Monet's Impression Sunrise.
 Manet's two works threw down the gauntlet to the conservative art establishment: he was the subject of hostile abuse when they were exhibited but he did not succumb to it and in the process showed the other impressionists that they too could be true to their artistic style.
 And Impression Sunrise was the work that earned impressionists their name.

 In terms of value, then Cezanne's Card Players--sold for $259 million in 2002--wins hands down (it has an inflation-adjusted price of $338 million).
-It is followed by Renoir's Bal du Moulin de la Galette, sold in 1990, which would today have a price of $187 million.
+It is followed by Renoir's Bal du Moulin de la Galette (sold in 1990, which would today have a price of $187 million) and Cezanne's Mont St-Victorire (sold to the State of Qatar in 2013 and with an adjusted price of $123 million).
 Three of the five most expensive impressionist paintings are by Cezanne, with Monet dominating the list of the 20 dearest works (with 10 entries).

 Check out our Top 10 Paintings Video: